Tim-Raphael/ass/README.md

 This is a Rust-based autocomplete and search tool that runs client-side using WebAssembly.
 It provides functionality for autocomplete and retrieval of content based on search queries.

+To see the demo in action, you can visit [the demo page](tim-raphael.github.io/ass/demo/).

 ## How It Works

 Here's a quick rundown of the functionality: